 1 Routine savings

-With accounting software, information is only entered once.
-The software automatically uses it wherever it is needed, including both the debit and credit side of the entry.
+With accounting software, you should only have to enter information once.
+The software automatically uses it wherever it is needed.

-1.1 You complete pro forma (blank) invoices and bills on screen.
+1.1 You can create invoices and bills on screen.

 - The software should check dates, customer numbers, VAT codes and other entries for accuracy.

-1.2 Routine book-keeping is done by the software.
+1.2 Routine book-keeping is handled by the software.

 1.3 The software should also provide you with immediate updates on your cash position.